ckchamara/discourse-student-verification-alert/TESTING.md

 1. Go to Admin > Settings > Plugins
 2. Find "Student Verification Alert" settings
 3. Ensure "Enable student verification alert banner" is checked
+4. Configure "Groups that should see the alert" setting:
+   - Leave empty to show to all logged-in users
+   - Or specify groups like: `unverified_users|grace_period_users`
-4. Customize other settings as needed:
+5. Customize other settings as needed:
    - Message text
    - Colors (background, border, text, close button)

 ## Test Cases

-### Test Case 1: Banner Display for Unverified Users
+### Test Case 1: Default Behavior - Show to All Users

 **Steps:**
+1. Leave "Groups that should see the alert" setting empty
-1. Log in as a user who is in the `unverified_users` group
+2. Log in as any user (regardless of group membership)
-2. Navigate to any page on the site
+3. Navigate to any page on the site

 **Expected Result:**
-- Banner should appear above the site header
+- Banner should appear above the site header for all logged-in users
 - Banner should display the configured message
 - Banner should use the configured colors
 - Close button (×) should be visible

-### Test Case 2: Banner Display for Grace Period Users
+### Test Case 2: Group-Based Display - Single Group

 **Steps:**
+1. Set "Groups that should see the alert" to: `unverified_users`
-1. Log in as a user who is in the `grace_period_users` group
+2. Log in as a user who is in the `unverified_users` group
-2. Navigate to any page on the site
+3. Navigate to any page on the site

 **Expected Result:**
 - Banner should appear above the site header
-- Same behavior as Test Case 1
+- Same styling and functionality as Test Case 1

-### Test Case 3: No Banner for Verified Students
+### Test Case 3: Group-Based Display - Multiple Groups

 **Steps:**
+1. Set "Groups that should see the alert" to: `unverified_users|grace_period_users`
-1. Log in as a user who is in the `verified_students` group
+2. Log in as a user who is in either the `unverified_users` OR `grace_period_users` group
-2. Navigate to any page on the site
+3. Navigate to any page on the site

 **Expected Result:**
+- Banner should appear above the site header
+- Same styling and functionality as previous test cases

+### Test Case 4: No Banner for Users Not in Configured Groups

+**Steps:**
+1. Set "Groups that should see the alert" to: `unverified_users|grace_period_users`
+2. Log in as a user who is NOT in either of these groups
+3. Navigate to any page

+**Expected Result:**
 - No banner should appear
 - Site should function normally

-### Test Case 4: No Banner for Users in Both Groups
+### Test Case 5: Empty Group Configuration

 **Steps:**
-1. Add a user to both `unverified_users` AND `verified_students` groups
+1. Set "Groups that should see the alert" to an empty value or just spaces
-2. Log in as that user
+2. Log in as any user
 3. Navigate to any page

 **Expected Result:**
-- No banner should appear (verified_students takes precedence)
+- Banner should appear for all logged-in users (fallback to default behavior)

-### Test Case 5: Banner Dismissal
+### Test Case 6: Banner Dismissal

 **Steps:**
 1. Log in as a user who should see the banner